aws-samples/serverless-patterns/sfn-comprehend-terraform/README.md

 ## Testing

-Run the following AWS CLI command to send a 'start-sync-execution` comand to start the Step Functions workflow.
-Note, you must edit the {StateMachineExpressSyncToComprehend} placeholder with the ARN of the deployed Step Functions workflow.
+Run the following AWS CLI command to send a 'start-sync-execution` comand to start the AWS Step Functions workflow.
+Note, you must edit the {StateMachineExpressSyncToComprehend} placeholder with the ARN of the deployed AWS Step Functions workflow.
 This is provided in the stack outputs.

 ```bash
 aws stepfunctions start-sync-execution  --name "test" --state-machine-arn "{StateMachineExpressSyncToComprehend}" --input "{\"message\":\"I am very happy today.\"}"